Instagibz/DOOM-SigScan/README.md

 # DOOM-SigScan
-Can be used to do external signature scanning in doom, to create patch independet offset/address scanning via signatures
+Can be used to do external signature scanning in doom, to create patch independet offset/address scanning via signature Developed using Visual Studio 2015